 For example, the next time your company is planning on investing in new assets or equipment, you might make sure the maintenance department has a say in the selection process.
 Or, as another example, you might apply all or some of the 5Ss to the room where you keep your spare parts.
 It's up to you to find and apply the ideas that work best for your current situation.

-You can also simply adopt the spirit of TPM, which is the idea that continuous progress is possible and that you’re most likely to succeed when different departments work together.
+You can also simply adopt the spirit of Total Productive Maintenance, which is the idea that continuous progress is possible and that you’re most likely to succeed when different departments work together.